schwalbe-t/shuen.js/README.md

 Returns: True if the key is pressed at the time of calling, and otherwise false.

+### `wasPressed(key)`

+Returns if the given keyboard key was released since the last update.
+Refer to the documentation of `isPressed` for a list of all valid key names.

+Parameters:
+- `key` - Name of the key to check.

+Returns: True if the key was released since the last update, and otherwise false.

 ### `isClicked(button)`

 Returns if the given mouse button is clicked.